azimut/newspod/README.md

 # newspod

 From a list of RSS feeds.
-Generates a full text searchable HTML page with direct links to audio files, and a SQLite database to perform the searches.
+Generates a static site where you can perform full text searches of the podcast episodes from an also generated SQLite database.
 Update daily through *GitHub Actions*.

 ## Why?